 Short selling involves the sale of a security that the seller does not own at the time the sale takes place.
 Instead, the seller has borrowed, or ensured that the security can be borrowed, before the transaction is conducted.
 When short selling takes place, a short position arises in the security in question.

-In the autumn of 2020, FI will introduce a new reporting system for the reporting of short net positions: the Short Selling Online Reporting tool.
+FI has introduced a new reporting system for the reporting of net short positions: the Short Selling Online Reporting tool.

 Read more: New reporting system for short selling

 Under the Short Selling Regulation (EU) 236/2012, persons who have a net short position that amounts to or passes a certain threshold are obliged to report the transaction.

 This notification obligation applies to net short positions in companies whose shares are admitted to trading on a regulated market or a multilateral trading facility (MTF).

 The European Securities and Markets Authority (ESMA) has decided not to renew its decision to temporarily lower the notification threshold for when net short positions are to be notified to the relevant national competent authority.